mkhahani/moopack/README.md

 Features
 --------
 * Full featured DHTML
-* Lightweight with optimized source code
+* Lightweight with efficient code
 * Compatible with all major browsers
 * Customizable using CSS
 * Multi instance support